 Sadacharan has more than 20 years of experience in his fields of interest.
-Before joining the College of Medicine, Sadacharan was an associate professor and course director of anatomy and histology at the University of New England.
+Before joining the College of Medicine, Sadacharan was working as a Professor of Anatomy in Kansas Health Science Center.
+He also worked as the Course Director of Anatomy and Histology in the University of New England.
 He also has taught overseas at the School of Medicine, American University of Antigua in Antigua and Kasturba Medical College associated with Manipal University in India.

 He is a member of the American Association of Clinical Anatomists and serving as editorial board member in various peer-reviewed journals.

 Sadacharan earned a master’s degree in medical anatomy and his doctorate in clinical anatomy from Manipal University.